Why DevOps Skills Are So Valuable…

-In this VMinstall DevOps Guide, I’ll share what I have discovered through my trials and tribulations over the last decade and give you the details on the best 11 DevOps skills.
+In a moment, I’ll share what I’ve discovered through my trials and tribulations over the last decade and give you the details on the best 11 DevOps skills.

-So stick with me and I will share the secret recipe of skills that will help you identify the elusive DevOps Engineer talent whom can successfully get your applications running “RIGHT” in the cloud and build a CI/CD pipeline.
+Stick with me, and I will share the secret recipe of skills that’ll help you identify elusive DevOps Engineer talents that can successfully get your applications running “RIGHT” in the cloud and build a CI/CD pipeline.

-I will also warn you up front, it is going to take more than knowing VMware vSphere and Linux to even get you out of the gate…
+I’ll also warn you upfront; it takes a lot more than knowing VMware vSphere and Linux to make the list…

 My Own DevOps Definition

-Let’s start with my own clear and concise DevOps definition.
+Let’s start with a clear and concise DevOps definition.

 “DevOps is the culmination of behaviors, community, culture and technical talent colliding to improve user experience through tools, technologies, trust and people.”